 approving financial results and reports for public release as well as dividends to be paid to shareholders.

-With the guidance of the Workplace Health, Safety and Environment Committee:
+With the guidance of the Safety & Sustainability Committee:

 - understanding and monitoring key risks to the business in the areas of safety, occupational health and environment;

 - approving CSR's framework and policies for the management of workplace health, safety and environmental issues;

 - reviewing and monitoring CSR's strategic and operational approach to the environment and sustainability, as well as its activities in the community.